Line 19 - Child Tax Credit or Credit for Other Dependents

 - If the taxpayer is eligible for CTC, then TaxSlayer automatically calculates the amount based on filing status and information entered for dependents.

-- Warning: a return cannot be amended to retroactively claim CTC after a dependent gets a SSN.
-If the taxpayer expects to get that SSN by October 15, they should file an extension rather than file a tax return, in order to preserve the right to CTC for that dependent.
+- Warning: a return cannot be amended to retroactively claim CTC after a dependent gets a SSN or ITIN.
+If the taxpayer expects to get that SSN by October 15, they should file an extension in order to preserve the right to CTC for that dependent.

-- If CTC (or the companion credit, ACTC) is received on the current tax return, and the qualifying child is 15 or 16 years old at the end of the tax year, remind the taxpayer that the credit ends when the child becomes 17 (thereafter, it is a Credit for Other Dependents).
+- If CTC (or Additional CTC) is received on the current tax return, and the qualifying child is 15 or 16 years old at the end of the tax year, remind the taxpayer that the credit ends when the child becomes 17 (thereafter, it is a Credit for Other Dependents).

 Credit for Other Dependents